hyunjun/bookmarks/clojure.md

 * [rss-saver: Simple Clojure (Babashka) script that saves articles from world.hey.com RSS feeds](https://github.com/adam-james-v/rss-saver)
 * [入(rù-lang)](http://ru-lang.org/)
 * [Rum: simple, flexible, extensible React wrapper for CLJS](https://github.com/tonsky/rum)
+* [Salutem](https://logicblocks.github.io/salutem/index.html) a system for defining and maintaining a collection of health checks
 * [scittle](https://borkdude.github.io/scittle/) exposes the Small Clojure Interpreter in the browser in such a way that you can use it with the script tag
 * [Selmer](https://github.com/yogthos/Selmer) template
 * [sequence: Immutable, scalable, and easy to use ledger service](https://github.com/runopsio/sequence)